George Simpson (HBC administrator): Career (1820–42)

+Second Trip to the Columbia (1824–25)

 In August 1824, he left York Factory for the Pacific, taking the unorthodox Nelson–Burntwood River route, and ascended the Churchill River and Athabasca Rivers to Jasper House at the east side of Athabasca Pass.
 He crossed the pass on horseback to Boat Encampment and then down the Columbia River, reaching its mouth on November 8 at Fort George, previously named Fort Astoria.
 This 80-day journey was 20 days faster than the previous record.
 He moved the headquarters of the Columbia District to Fort Vancouver, guessing that the south side of the river might fall to the Americans.

 He left in March 1825, and crossed the snow-covered Athabasca Pass.
 From Fort Assiniboine he went on horseback 80 mi south to Fort Edmonton on the North Saskatchewan River.
 He had ordered this new road laid out on his outward voyage.
 It was a major saving over the old Methye Portage route.
 He went 500 mi on horseback from Fort Carlton to the Red River settlements, and then by boat to York Factory.
 During this trip his servant, Tom Taylor, became separated on a hunting trip.
 After searching for half a day, Simpson left Taylor to his fate.
 Taylor reached the Swan River post after 14 days in the wilderness with no proper equipment.

+Third Trip to the Columbia (1828–29)

 In 1825, he returned to Britain and learned that William Williams had retired, thereby adding the eastern area to his domain.
 Returning to Montreal, he went to the Red River settlements, Rock Depot for the annual meeting, the posts on James Bay to inspect his new domain, and back to Montreal.
 In May 1828, he started his second trip to the Pacific along with his dog, mistress and personal piper, going first to York Factory and then using the Peace River route.
+This 5000 mi trip remains the longest North American canoe journey ever made in one season.